TACC/deployer-docs/source/getting-started/index.rst

     $ ./deployer -p <project> -i <instance> -t <tenant> -a <action> -d <deployment_file>

-The arguments ``project``, ``instance``, etc, are defined in the following table and are covered in more detail in the User Guide.
+The arguments ``project``, ``instance``, etc, are defined in the following table and are covered in more detail in the `Basic Concepts`_ section below.

 CLI Arguments: